-Early Periodic Screening Diagnosis and Treatment (EPSDT) reviews assist families with medical appointment scheduling, transportation, and access to diagnostic and treatment services.
+Early Periodic Screening Diagnosis and Treatment (EPSDT) reviews

-EPSDT is a State/Federal preventive service program that delivers periodic health assessments and services Medi-Cal children and youth in California.
-EPSDT provides care coordination to
+EPSDT is a State/Federal preventive service program that delivers periodic health assessments and services to Medi-Cal children and youth in California.
+EPSDT provides care coordination to assist families with medical appointment scheduling, transportation, and access to diagnostic and treatment services.